azmd801/MNIST-Project/README.md

 ### Run the project
 `python run_ml_workflow.py`

-will register the model with appropriate version
+will fetch the data from source, tranform it, train a model on it , perform evalution of the model and register the model with appropriate version

+##### Set environment variable for the tracking URL where the Model Registry resides
+`export MLFLOW_TRACKING_URI=http://localhost:5000`

 ### Local  deplyment for testing purposes
 ```mlflow models serve -m "models:/mnist_classifier/1" -p 8000```